AurelienNioche/MAppServer/README.md

 * Check for responsiveness

+* Optional: remove the warning for the user when it is offline while exercising

 * (Very?)
 Optional: Check how to access properly the timezone on Android
 * (Very?)
 Optional: Notification ONLY when app is not on focus
 * (Very?)
 Optional: Display to user when the reward has been reached (???)